mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 When an as-set/route-set does not contain an `src-members` attribute, the resolver SHOULD consider the values of `members` and `mp-members`.
+These objects may still be encountered if they were created or updated before adoption of `src-members`, or the objects have not been updated since.
-If references are found to a set, and there are multiple sets with this primary key known to the resolver, the behavior is not defined by this document.
+If references are found to a set, and there are multiple sets with this primary key known to the resolver, the behavior is not defined by this document as this was a previously existing problem.

 Note that the restriction to a specific IRR registry name is only used to select the correct IRR registry to retrieve the referred object and its